kuvasz-io/kuvasz-streamer/README.md

 ### Database performance optimization

 In a typical microservice architecture, history data is kept to a minimum in order to provide quick query time and low latency to end users.
-However, historical data is important for AI/ML and reporting. `kuvasz-streamer` implements a no-delete strategy to some tables that does not propagate `DELETE` operations.
+However, historical data is important for AI/ML and reporting. `kuvasz-streamer` implements a no-delete strategy to some tables that dows not propagate `DELETE` operations.
 Example usage includes transaction tables and audit history tables.

 ### Postgres major version upgrade